Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 <img width="412" height="534" alt="image" src="https://github.com/Hohugu/Genomic-on-Asian-elephant-Tusk/blob/02.Pre-GWAS/tusk_by_sex.png" /> <img width="412" height="534" alt="image" src="https://github.com/Hohugu/Genomic-on-Asian-elephant-Tusk/blob/02.Pre-GWAS/heterozygosity_by_sex.png" />

+The heterozygosity rate between females and males are the same in average, despite a large variation for males.
+This figure means that both sexes dispose of an similare average level of heterozygosity.

 Heterozygoty returns a mean F = 0.0557 and the median = 0.0357.
-These measures reveal an exces of heterozygoty which may reflect population strucutre, high diversity, repeated regions, copy number variation (CNV), or a biological variation. **Therefore, this reflections will have to be explore later**.
+These measures reveal an exces of heterozygoty which may reflect population structure, high diversity, repeated regions, copy number variation (CNV), or a biological variation. **Therefore, this reflections will have to be explore later**.

 ## 02. Genotype filtering and Post EDQ/QC